mrmin123/kancolle-auto/README.md

 # kancolle-auto

-**kancolle-auto** is a Kantai Collection automation tool.
+**kancolle-auto** is a robust Kantai Collection automation tool.

-**Please refer to the [releases page](https://github.com/mrmin123/kancolle-auto/releases) for stable releases, or the master branch for bleeding-edge (potentially unstable and buggy).** The [Changelog](http://github.com/mrmin123/kancolle-auto/wiki/Changelog) will have information on what's different.
+**Please refer to the [releases page](https://github.com/mrmin123/kancolle-auto/releases) for stable releases, or the master branch for bleeding-edge (potentially unstable and buggy).** The [Changelog](http://github.com/mrmin123/kancolle-auto/wiki/Changelog) will have information on the differences.
 Please refer to the [Setup page](https://github.com/mrmin123/kancolle-auto/wiki/Setup) for instructions on setting up kancolle-auto.

 kancolle-auto is meant for educational purposes only.
 Actual and prolonged use of kancolle-auto may result in your account being banned.
 Remember that botting is against the rules!

-kancolle-auto was originally a fork of [these](https://github.com/amylase/kancolle-auto) [other](https://github.com/Yukariin/kancolle-auto) [projects/forks](https://github.com/kevin01523/kancolle-auto), but has since outgrown on them in scope and function.
-Some ideas were inspired by [another similiar tool](https://github.com/tantinevincent/Onegai-ooyodosan).

 #### Features